radiac/caman/README.md

 To install system-wide in Windows:

+1. For Windows Certificate Manager to recognise your certificate, you will need to remove the ``.pem`` file extension and distribute the file as ``ca.crt``.
-1. Open the file from your filer or Internet Explorer like a normal file.
-As long as the file extension is ``.crt``, Windows Certificate Manager will open it.
+2. Open the file from your filer or Internet Explorer like a normal file;
+   Windows Certificate Manager will be used automatically.
-2. Click "Install certificate..." and accept all defaults
+3. Click "Install certificate..." and accept all defaults

 Some applications (such as Firefox and Thunderbird) have their own certificate stores; you may need to install your root certificate in these applications